rod-chapman/SPARKNaCl/README.md

 4. Split into one child package for each major functional area, so SPARKNaCl.Secret_Box.Open instead of SPARKNaCl.Crypto_Secretbox_Open for example.
 (Done 6/11/2019)

 5. Re-implement body using more Ada idioms, including:
   - Redeclare the arithmetic operators on GF, so we can use functional infix "C := A * B" style rather than "M (C, A, B)".
+(Done 12/11/19)

   - Ditto for procedures that return a single "out" parameter of a composite type.
 Make it a function!
 (Done 12/11/2019)

   - Introduce nesting of local subprograms, particularly those with only one calling subprogram.
+(Done 12/11/19)

 6. Full performance test against tweetnacl.c